I love marathon training long runs. Sure, they take forever and they leave me pretty ineffective for the rest of the day, but still, I love them.

 Special Concerns If Traveling

-If you are traveling for your marathon, you’ll have a few special considerations.
+If you are traveling for your marathon, you’ll have a few additional things to consider.

 - What foods will you have access to in the days before the marathon?